How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Citation Purpose

 To create our dataset, we performed an annotation study with three of the paper authors and two computer science graduate students.
-The graduate students received training from the paper authors and were provided with the Codebook included in Appendix \ref{app:codebook}.
+The graduate students received training from the authors and were provided with our Codebook (Appendix \ref{app:codebook}).

-We selected about 170 articles balanced across publication year and venue.
-We selected 394 in-text citations from this set.
-231 of the 394 examples were doubly-annotated, and 163 were triply-annotated.
-We had complete agreement on 64.21\% of the citations and partial agreement on 93.91\%.
-We obtained a Krippendorf's $\alpha$ of 0.6.
-The resulting agreed-upon dataset of 369 citations is summarized in Table \ref{tab:ann-counts}.
-Agreements and disagreements between all annotators are presented in Figure \ref{fig:disagree}.
+We selected 248 articles balanced across publication year and venue.
+We randomly selected $\sim 1,000$ in-text citations from this set, balancing across the section in which they appear.
+624 of the 998 (63.5\%) examples were doubly-annotated, and 374 (37.5\%) were triply-annotated.
+Agreement statistics were calculated over the entire annotated set (both doubly- and triply-annotated).
+We had complete agreement on 646 of the citations and partial agreement on 304 (at least partial agreement on 950).
+We obtained a Krippendorf's $\alpha$ of 0.596.

+The resulting dataset of 950 citations (with at least partial agreement) is summarized in Table \ref{tab:ann-counts}.
+A pairwise comparison of annotations is included in Figure \ref{fig:disagree}.
+A comprehensive discussion of common disagreements is included in Appendix \ref{app:cit-purp-agreement}.